HengAnnYa/id-assignment-1/README.md

 + Feature 8: Allows new fans to learn more about Hatsune Miku, by having a 'About' section on the side of the home page that redirects to her Wiki page.

 ### Features left to impliment
-+ Feature 2: Allows fans to interact with other fans, by having them make discussion posts, ask questions, or upload images in a forum.
++ A feature which allows fans to interact with other fans, by having them make discussion posts, ask questions, or upload images in a forum.
-+ Feature 3: Allows fans to interact with the posts made by other fans, by writing comments and using a like/dislike function under posts.
++ A feature which allows fans to interact with the posts made by other fans, by writing comments and using a like/dislike function under posts.
-+ Feature 7: Allows users to bookmark posts that interest them to store it for later viewing, by having them click a 'bookmark' button.
++ A feature which allows users to bookmark posts that interest them to store it for later viewing, by having them click a 'bookmark' button.
-+ Feature 4: Allows VOCALOID music producers to promote their works, by having them upload short clips of their works under a special 'Creator' tab.
++ A feature which allows VOCALOID music producers to promote their works, by having them upload short clips of their works under a special 'Creator' tab.
 + A feature which would be fun to impliment in the future is a shop tab for fans to buy and sell fanmade merch.
 + A feature to impliment is different user levels, such as moderators for the community forum.
 + A feature for users to make and share song playlists with one another.